General Concurrence Percolation on Quantum Networks: PRELIMINARIES

 \section{PRELIMINARIES}

 We first recall the protocols that are currently in use to achieve long-range quantum entanglement.
-These preliminary concepts will be helpful as the protocol proposed herein is based on all these fundamental ideas.
+These preliminary concepts will be helpful as the protocol proposed here is based on all these fundamental ideas.

-\subsection{Entanglement percolation: Classical and Quantum}
+\subsection{Entanglement percolation: Classical and quantum}

-Let ${\cal G}({\cal V},{\cal E})$ denotes a QN, where ${\cal V}$ and ${\cal E}$ signify nodes and edges respectively.
+Let ${\cal G}({\cal V},{\cal E})$ denote a QN, where ${\cal V}$ and ${\cal E}$ signify nodes and edges respectively.
 Here, nodes represent physical stations or locations where quantum information is processed and stored.
 Edges denote pure entangled states.
 The number of nodes and edges are denoted by $N_{\cal V}=|{\cal V}|$ and $N_{\cal E}=|{\cal E}|$ respectively.
 The associated entangled state for a given edge, ${\cal E}_{ij}$, between nodes $i$ and $j$ is expressed as,

-For $0<\theta \le \pi/4$, we have a non-maximally entangled pure state.
+For $0<\theta < \pi/4$, we have a nonmaximally entangled pure state.
 For $\theta = \pi/4$, we have a maximally entangled pure state, while $\theta=0$ indicates an unentangled state.
 For simplicity, we consider all edges to be identical.
 We denote the entangled states of every edge, $|\psi_{ij}(\theta)\rangle$, by $|\psi(\theta)\rangle$.
-In practice, the value of $\theta$ should depend on various factors, such as the transmissivity of the optical fiber, the decoherence of entangled photons during transmission, and similar effects \cite{Brito2020}.
+In practice, the value of $\theta$ should depend on various factors, such as the transmissivity of the associated channels, the decoherence of entangled photons during transmission, and similar effects \cite{Brito2020}.
 Due to these physical losses, achieving maximally entangled states (commonly referred to as singlets) is not possible.
-As mentioned in Section \ref{sec:intro}, the resulting entangled states are always mixed states.
-However, for simplicity, we focus exclusively on non-maximally entangled pure bipartite states and treat $\theta$ as our variable.
-We could convert non-maximal entangled states into maximal ones through singlet conversion for a given $|\psi(\theta)\rangle$.
+As mentioned in Sec. \ref{sec:intro}, the resulting entangled states are always mixed states.
+However, for simplicity, we focus exclusively on nonmaximally entangled pure bipartite states and treat $\theta$ as our variable.
+We could convert nonmaximal entangled states into maximal ones through singlet conversion for a given $|\psi(\theta)\rangle$.
 However, the singlet conversion technique is probabilistic and the associated probability of successful conversion is given by